murillo128/codec-agnostic-rtp-payload-format/multi-codec-rtp-payload-format.md

 SFUs need to have a basic understanding of each frame they receive so they can decide to forward it or not and to which endpoint.
 They might need similar information to support media content recording.
-This information is either generic to a group of frame (called a stream hereafter) or specific to each frame.
+This information is either generic to a group of frames (called a stream hereafter) or specific to each frame.

 The information is transmitted as a RTP header extension as the RTP packet payload should be treated as opaque by the SFU.
 This is especially necessary if the payload is end-to-end encrypted.